siobyrne/young-dressage-horse-program-analysis/README.md

 While certainly not the only path to success, the Young Horse and Developing Horse programs are one option.
 There are horses who can handle the requirements of these tests without undue stress, and those whose development doesn't align with the requirements of the tests.
 Both types of horses can make it to FEI, and be successful.
 The tests themselves are not the problem, the real issue is the lack of consideration for where a horse is in their development.

-I hope to expand this analysis in the future to look at career length, as well as differentiating high performing horses at the FEI levels in general and at Grand Prix.
+I hope to expand this analysis in the future to look at career length.
 If there is an area of inquiry that you think I have overlooked, you can <a href="mailto:byrne.sio@gmail.com">contact me by email</a>.

 ## Acknowledgements
 The following sites were utilized to research this project and gather data: